netgoatfr/mcpypanel/README.md

 Open-source panel for a minecraft Server / Proxy, writen with python.
 Admins, Servers owners or teens wanting simply a minecraft server: This will help you a lot and will win you a lot of time!

-You can easily control *everything* on/of a server / group of server (proxy).
+You can easily control *every* aspect of a server / group of server (proxy).

 It is not entierly working for the moment.